Outreach & Mentoring

 Kurt Cox is a Chaplain and director of the men’s Outreach & Mentoring program.
 His wife, Renee Cox, serves alongside him as the director of our women’s Outreach & Mentoring program.

-Together, we help people in our community overcome patterns of substance abuse and incarceration through Christian-faith education and practices.
+Together, they help people in our community overcome patterns of substance abuse and incarceration through faith-based education and life-skill practices.

 How Outreach & Mentoring Works